Tåtøy

-Tåtøy or Tåtei is an island in Kragerø Municipality in Telemark county, Norway.
+Tåtøy is an island in Kragerø Municipality in Telemark county, Norway.
 The 1 km2 island is located in the Kilsfjord, just to the south of the mainland town of Kragerø.
 The small island of Kragerø lies about 1 km to the northeast and the large island of Skåtøy lies about 2.5 km to the east.
 The island is hilly and partly wooden.
 The highest point is the 96 m tall Høgda.